heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/PRESENTATION.md

 ### The `Host` header

-- Part of the HTTP request
+- Part of the HTTP request.
-- Used to specify the domain name of the server
+- Used to specify the domain name of the server.
-- Can be used to **host multiple websites on the same server** using a reverse proxy
+- Can be used to **host multiple websites on the same server** using a reverse proxy.
-- The reverse proxy will **route the request to the correct website** based on the `Host` header
+- The reverse proxy will **route the request to the correct website** based on the `Host` header.

 ![bg right:40%](https://images.unsplash.com/photo-1579356687668-cbdd5a551c18?fit=crop&h=720)